marcomaroni-github/twitter-to-bluesky/README.md

 node app.js --archive-folder ~/twitter-archive --bluesky-username test.bsky.social --bluesky-password passwd123 --twitter-handles sampleuser1
 ```

+> Imported tweets appear as recent posts on your BlueSky timeline

+Some of the posts may show up as recent posts on your timeline during import process.
+This seems to be a bug with how BlueSky handles the
+recently imported tweets.
+They don't show up in other people's timelines.
+No need to worry about this.
+See #97.

 > You get an error like "XRPCError: missing jobId" and your Twitter account has videos

 See [issue #94](https://github.com/marcomaroni-github/twitter-to-bluesky/issues/94) for more details.